Amiru Sanusi

-Amiru Sanusi (born 2 February 1950 in Funtua, Nigeria) is a local jurist and former Justice of the Supreme Court of Nigeria.
+Amiru Sanusi (born 2 February 1950 in Funtua, Nigeria) is an elder statesman,local jurist and a former Justice of the Supreme Court of Nigeria.
 He was a judge in Katsina State between 1990 and 1998 before being commissioned to the Court of Appeal.
-Sanusi was sworn in by the former Chief Justice of Nigeria Justice Mahmud Mohammed in May 2015.
+Amiru Sanusi was sworn in by the former Chief Justice of Nigeria Justice Mahmud Mohammed in May 2015.